davecurryco/mystic-spheres/GhostMine.md

 #### J) New Tunnel

 The floor drops 10 feet to the opening of a tunnel that was excavated by Aroor and Bu'jy, who were following a vein of silver.
-It was this excavation that woke the forces that brought about the brother's doom.
+The tunnel slopes gradually downward so that at its furthest extent it is 20 feet below the level of the Central Chamber.
+It was this excavation that brought about the brother's doom.
 An air of unease lingers in this tunnel and the goblins shun it.

-The tunnel is the haunt of a _will o' wisp_.
-Its pale light will be visible in the darkness just beyond lantern-light.
-It will retreat before anyone who advances down the tunnel.
+The tunnel is the haunt of 6 _will o' wisps_.
+Their pale light will be visible in the darkness just beyond lantern-light.
+They will retreat before anyone who advances down the tunnel, attempting to lure victims to the pocket of poison gas at the end.

+_Trap_ Poison gas.
+Constitution DC 16 or affected as by _confusion_ spell, except that saves are Constitution and 9 is "The creature falls unconscious until the start of its next turn".

+#### K) Rubble-Filled Chasm

+This chasm in the floor has been used to dump mine tailings.
+It is filled to within 15 feet of the top.

 #### L) Residence Hall